Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Solution of The joint optimization problem

 It is easy to verify that the objective function and constraints of variables $f_n$, $\hat{s_n}$ and $T$ in (\ref{equa:min7}) are convex.
 Then, we treat the optimization problem by the Karush--Kuhn--Tucker (KKT) approach.

 Since applying KKT conditions is a common approach in convex optimization, we place the derivation in Appendix \ref{sol_to_sp1}.
 In short, we first introduce the Lagrange function of \textbf{\textit{SP1\_v1}} and define the Lagrange multiplier $\bm{\lambda}=[\lambda_1,\cdots,\lambda_N]$.
-After applying KKT conditions to the Lagrange function, we derive the expression of $\bm{f}$ in $\bm{\lambda}$ and thus derive the dual problem of \textbf{\textit{SP\_v1}}.
-In this paper, we use CVX \cite{grant2014cvx} to solve the dual problem and get the optimal $\bm{\lambda^*} = [\lambda_1^*,..., \lambda_n^*]$.
+After applying KKT conditions to the Lagrange function, we derive the expression of $\bm{f}$ in $\bm{\lambda}$ and thus derive the dual problem of \textbf{\textit{SP1\_v1}}.
+In this paper, we could use CVX \cite{grant2014cvx} to solve the problem because of its convexity.
+In Appendix \ref{sol_to_sp1}, we discuss the special case that $A_n(\hat{s}_n)$ is linear and find its dual problem to reduce the time complexity.
 Then, we are able to calculate $\bm{f}$ and $\bm{\hat{s}}$ through Eq. (\ref{relation_f_s_lamda}) (in Appendix \ref{sol_to_sp1}).